'Decisive progress' on Brexit as British cabinet backs deal

 ... or join as a group

-It ends 40 years of UK membership, but keeps the UK tied to EU rules on trade until at least 2020.
+It ends over 40 years of UK membership, but keeps the UK tied to EU rules on trade until at least 2020.

 The European Commission said the same day the talks had reached "decisive progress" - a phrase that triggers a meeting of EU leaders, possibly on 25 November, to seal an EU-wide accord.

-The deal also faces other procedural hurdles - it needs to be ratified by the divided UK parliament, the 27 national legislatures, and the European Parliament.
+The deal also faces other procedural hurdles - it needs to be ratified by the divided UK parliament, and the European Parliament.

 But the EU's chief negotiator Michel Barnier told journalists on Wednesday that "this agreement is decisive - a crucial step in concluding these negotiations".